-Amplifier power output adjustments: You can adjust an amplifier’s volume by connecting it to a power meter, especially if the voltage line drops.
-In effect, this will offset any power line changes for optimal power output.
+Amplifier power output adjustments: You can significantly adjust an amplifier's volume by connecting it to a power meter if the voltage line drops.
+This will offset any power line changes for optimal power output.

-Automatic power-down: Lastly, a power meter may offer automatic power-down capabilities if it detects excessive power at the amplifier input.
+Automatic power-down: Lastly, a power meter may offer automated power-down capabilities if it detects excessive power at the amplifier input.
 Overall, this process protects your speakers and amplifiers.

 The Functionality of a Power Meter